PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 #### People

-- **Garhorn.** If still relevant, Garhorn could become a recurring character, offering tasks or information to the party.
+- **Garhorn.** Sounds like Billy Butcher.
+Mid 30's halfling, black hair, polite and manipulative.
+	- DOES KNOW:
 - **Oak Dryfire.** A young orc boy that provides light hearted roleplay opportunity and reveals Draven's status as a known hero.
 - **Chewy.** The Kobold that was covered in oil in [[2 Recap|session 2]] that escaped and was captured by the gang members.
+Will be very scared.
+	- DOES KNOW: SotDoK is a fairly new group put together by Brains in an effort to create his own clan, he was always vague about their rituals, kept information to himself.
+Demanded a lot from the members.
+	- DOES NOT KNOW: Who Woe is, why they attacked the airship, why they took Marsh.

 #### Encounters